 We adore green tea, but there's another fat-fighting tea that often flies under the radar: Pu-Erh.
 "Pu-Erh tea is a fermented Chinese brew that lowers your triglyceride levels," says food journalist Kelly Choi and author of The 7-Day Flat-Belly Tea Cleanse.
 "It tastes earthy and robust and literally shrinks your fat cells."
 Watch this short video of Kelly demonstrating a great recipe to try: How to Shrink Fat Cells with a Pu-Erh Tea Smoothie.

-High Top Table
+Choose the High Top Table

 If you're noshing at a bar or simply have a tiny urban apartment, eating at a high top doesn't seem like a big deal.
 But it's all those other times it can make a difference.
 Instead of settling into a big cushy booth, skip the best seat in the house for a scientifically-proven better-for-you-seat at a high top.
 As it turns out, people with tables deep in the restaurant are 73 percent more likely to order that triple-fudge chocolate cake.
 Brian Wansink, director of Cornell's Food and Brand Lab, finds that people at these tall tables are inclined to eat a bit more healthily by ordering more salads and fewer sweets.
 For more ideas on how to remain relatively healthy when you're dining out, check out these 35 Tips for How to Eat Healthy at Restaurants!

-Makeover Your Netflix
+Makeover Your Netflix and Chewing